 We’re A Community Like No Other

 We range in age from 10 to 85.
 At first glance you might wonder what brings us together.
-The answer: a shared love for woodworking.
-We’re serious about technique, we maintain a tireless work ethic, we thrive on helping each other problem solve, and we believe the only failure isn’t trying.
+The answer is a shared love for woodworking.
+We’re serious about technique, maintain a tireless work ethic, thrive on helping each other problem solve and we believe the only failure isn’t trying.

-The first thing you’ll notice stepping into our bench room is how quiet it is.
+The first thing you’ll notice stepping into our bench rooms is how quiet it is.
 That’s intentional.
 Don’t ask to turn up the stereo.
-We’re listening, we’re attuning our ears to recognize the sound of sharp tools on wood.
+We’re listening.
+We’re attuning our ears to recognize the sound of sharp tools on wood.
 However, if you visit on a Friday afternoon and we’ll be anything but quiet: we’ll be having a potluck and if the weather’s warm you’ll find us outside in the sun, our mismatched dogs tethered close by.